 Fine-motor skills are especially important to use with Shiloh’s Rett Syndrome diagnosis.
 While most girls diagnosed with Rett cannot use their hands at all by age five, Shiloh still has full use of hers.

-Ways to use the Pattern Block Sensory Bag to learn:
+Other ways to use the Pattern Block Gel Sensory Bag for fun and learning:

 - Count the shapes: There are so many ways to incorporate math and counting with this bag!
 How many shapes are there in all?
 How many hexagons?
 Can you create a group of 5 with triangles and squares?